mravec37/SnakeGameMultiplayer/README.md

-Multiplayer snake game where players can kill each other's snakes.
+# Multiplayer snake game where players can kill each other's snakes.
+# Created in Java using Sockets